telec16/character_synthesis/README.md

 ## Clock generation board

-/!\ DIVoddN is not synthetizable with Lattice LSE.
-I use Synplify Pro.
+~/!\ DIVoddN is not synthetizable with Lattice LSE.
+I use Synplify Pro.~ Actually I don't know what's going on, but it does not correspond to the simulation.
+The hardware tests show no errors.

 ### FPGA pinmap